alexandair/entra-powershell-docs/docs/conceptual/quickstart-entra-powershell.md

 #customer intent: As an IT admin, I want to learn how to use the Microsoft Entra PowerShell module, so that I can manage Entra resources.
 ---

-# Get started with the Microsoft Entra PowerShell module
+# Get started with the module

 Microsoft Entra PowerShell provides a command-line interface for managing Microsoft Entra resources.
 [Explore more about Entra PowerShell](overview.md).